the-citto/pyproject-container/README.md

 **required:** `pyenv` to set up the `.venv` with the same python version as in the container

-changes to the `requirements.txt` files can be done lo9cally, but the `Makefile` has recipies to do it from the container - keep the local `.venv` updated
+changes to the `requirements.txt` files can be done locally, but the `Makefile` has recipies to do it from the container - keep the local `.venv` updated
 #
 similar approach will be with `nvm` for `node` versions, `rustup` for `rust`, etc. (well, there's no virtual enviroments with those, but...)